 Jerry sends the letter to the insurance company and requests that his claim be reopened.

-An injured worker should not necessarily believe or trust the information provided by his or her employer or the insurance company.
-Injured workers can obtain detailed information and forms at the Nevada workers’ compensation website.
+You should not necessarily believe or trust the information provided by your employer or the insurance company.
+You can obtain detailed information and forms at the Nevada workers’ compensation website.

-Employers may try to fight workers’ comp claims by claiming that the employee intentionally hurt him/herself, made up the injury, or was under the influence of alcohol or drugs.
-An injured worker should consider retaining an attorney to navigate the Nevada workers’ compensation system and obtain the benefits he or she deserves.
+Employers may try to fight workers’ comp claims by claiming that you intentionally hurt yourself, made up the injury, or were under the influence of alcohol or drugs.
+You should consider retaining an attorney to navigate the Nevada workers’ compensation system and obtain the benefits you deserve.

 Yes.
 Employers who sustain a work-related injury in Nevada can file a workers’ comp claim.
 In many cases, collecting workers’ comp benefits is an exclusive remedy.
-This means that the injured worker cannot sue the employer directly for the injury.
+This means that you cannot sue the employer directly for the injury.

 Yes.
 Any company with one or more employees is required to carry workers’ compensation insurance.
-If an employer does not have insurance, an injured employee can file a claim for compensation with the Division of Industrial Relations or deal directly with the employer regarding compensation.
+If an employer does not have insurance, you can file a claim for compensation with the Division of Industrial Relations or deal directly with the employer regarding compensation.
 And the employer could face up to $15,000 in fines.

-Employees who sustain a work-related injury first notify the employer within 7 days of the injury.
-Then the employee sees a physician authorized by the workers’ comp insurance plan.
+If you sustain a work-related injury, first notify the employer within 7 days of the injury.
+Then see a physician authorized by the workers’ comp insurance plan.

 Within 30 days of receiving the C4 form, the insurance company will accept or deny the claim.
-If the claim is denied, the worker can appeal.
-If the claim is approved, the worker will start receiving benefits depending on the extent of the injuries.
+If the claim is denied, you can appeal.
+If the claim is approved, you will start receiving benefits depending on the extent of the injuries.

 4. What is a C4 form?

-The C4 form is a form that both the injured worker and physician must fill out in order to make a workers’ compensation claim.
+The C4 form is a form that both you and the physician must fill out in order to make a workers’ compensation claim.
 This form must be filled out within 90 days of the injury.
-The physician must submit the form within three days of treating the worker.
+The physician must submit the form within three days of treating you.

-Both temporary total disability (TTD) and permanent total disability benefits amount to two-thirds of the worker’s average monthly wages.
-And a temporary partial disability benefit is the difference between what the TTD amount would have been minus the worker’s new salary.
+Both temporary total disability (TTD) and permanent total disability benefits amount to two-thirds of your average monthly wages.
+And a temporary partial disability benefit is the difference between what the TTD amount would have been minus your new salary.

-In order to calculate permanent partial disability (PPD), the worker’s physician will first assign the worker an impairment percentage.
+In order to calculate permanent partial disability (PPD), your physician will first assign you an impairment percentage.
 (For instance, a person who is half impaired is assigned a 50% disability rating.)
-Permanent partial disability is determined by multiplying the worker’s pre-injury monthly salary by the disability rating number, and then multiplying that product by .006.
+Permanent partial disability is determined by multiplying your pre-injury monthly salary by the disability rating number, and then multiplying that product by .006.
 Many workers opt to receive PPD benefits as a lump sum.

-Temporary total disability (TTD) payments last until the injured worker achieves maximum medical improvement (MMI) and is recovered enough to work.
-If the worker is still injured but can perform modified duties, he or she may then be eligible for temporary partial disability.
-If the work injuries are permanent, he or she could receive permanent benefits.
+Temporary total disability (TTD) payments last until you achieve maximum medical improvement (MMI) and are recovered enough to work.
+If you are still injured but can perform modified duties, you may then be eligible for temporary partial disability.
+If your work injuries are permanent, you could receive permanent benefits.

 Meanwhile, temporary partial disability benefits are available for as long as the disability lasts to a maximum of two years.

-Permanent partial disability benefits last for as long as the person is completely disabled until the person reaches age 70 (unless they opt to get a lump sum instead).
-For workers older than 65 when they get injured, payments last for about five years.
-Finally, people on permanent total disability typically receive payments for the rest of their life.
+Permanent partial disability benefits last for as long as you are completely disabled until you reach age 70 (unless you opt to get a lump sum instead).
+If you are older than 65 when you get injured, payments last for about five years.
+If you are on permanent total disability, you typically receive payments for the rest of your life.

 No. Sole proprietors who have no employees are not required to carry workers’ comp insurance in Nevada.